abs711/The-way-of-the-future/Visualizations/README.md

-Run 'custom_humanoid.m' to generate visualizations of synched vision and kinematics stream.
+Extract 'xUD004.rar' and run 'custom_humanoid.m' to generate visualizations of synched vision and kinematics stream.